 Did you find this walk-through helpful?
 Are there other tips or topics you’d like us to cover?
-Let us know you questions and feedback in the comment section below.
+Let us know your questions and feedback in the comment section below.
 We love to hear from our readers, and we’ll incorporate your ideas into revisions or future article posts.
-For regular tips on live streaming, and exclusive offers, you can also join our LinkedIn group.
+For regular tips on live streaming and exclusive offers, you can also join our LinkedIn group.

 Did you happen across this article, and you’re not yet streaming with Dacast?
 You can read more about our live streaming pricing plans to decide which sounds like the right fit for you.
 If you’re interested to try out our streaming platform for yourself, you can sign up for our 30-day free trial (no credit card required).
 Just click the button below to get started today!